NicoJuicy/LearnML/tips/ml_tips.md

 <!-- MarkdownTOC -->

-- Bayesian Networks \(BN\)
+- Avoid Using Different Library Versions
-- What aspect ratio to use for line plots
+- What aspect ratio to use for line plots?
   - Calculating the aspect ratio
-  - Best practices:
+  - Best practices
 - Run ML model training/evaluation with TMUX
 - Watch your training and GPU resources
 - Testing the online inference models
   - A/B test
 - Monitoring the model
+- Improve Python Performance
 - References

 <!-- /MarkdownTOC -->